-Except when an Approved Boat Path Measurement System is being used (in which case any required equipment shall be installed in the boat), the position of the centre and maximum deviation lines of the boat shall be indicated (such as by placing visible marks or vertical posts on the windshield showing the 20cm deviation lines) marks shall be placed on the windshield that are visible in the end-course video camera (visible from both directions).
+The position of the centre and maximum deviation lines of the boat shall be indicated by placing visible marks or vertical posts on the windshield showing the 20cm deviation lines.
+Marks shall be placed on the windshield that are visible in the end-course video camera (visible from both directions).
 The marks shall be placed 20cm from the centre of the windshield on both sides of the centre to aid in the determination of the 20 cm deviation.
-If the boat path deviation is determined by placing a string or line on the end course video, the end course camera must be exactly in the centre and exactly straight so that the string or line is in the middle of both the entry and exit gates.
+If the boat path deviation is determined by placing a string or line on the end course video, the end course camera must be exactly in the centre and exactly level so that the string or line is in the middle of both the entry and exit gates.